MARIE CURTIS PARK PAVILION

 - Women’s & men’s washroom/change room facilities

-- Utility room for storage of maintenance equipment
+- Utility room (maintenance equipment storage)

 COMPLETION: Project